 In the 1800s and 1900s, a common way for botanists to introduce themselves, often from the other side of the world, was to send each other plant specimens as the foundation for developing a relationship.

 When it comes to friendship, plants are icebreakers, communicators, and binding ties all rolled into one.

 There are many delightful anniversaries today.

 Today is National Zucchini Bread Day.

 Zucchini was discovered in the Americas.
-Explorers brought it back to Europe where, in Italy, was called "zucchino".
+Explorers brought it back to Europe, where, in Italy, it was called "zucchino."

 #OTD On this day in 1958, President Truman planted a sugar maple in New York in honor of Arbor Day.

 #OTD On this day in 1981, The Native Plant Society of Texas (NPSOT) was founded at Texas Women’s University.

 #OTD On this day in 2007, Gustavus Adolphus College in Minnesota held its second Linnaeus Symposium.